csstools/postcss-preset-env/README.md

 | [Node](INSTALL.md#node) | [PostCSS CLI](INSTALL.md#postcss-cli) | [Webpack](INSTALL.md#webpack) | [Create React App](INSTALL.md#create-react-app) | [Gulp](INSTALL.md#gulp) | [Grunt](INSTALL.md#grunt) |
 | --- | --- | --- | --- | --- | --- |

+**Note**: you should include postcss@7 into devDependencies of your project manually. postcss tooling packages require it as a peer and does not install it to avoid swallowing the typical node_modules directory.

 ## Options

 ### stage